Heinrich Brüning: After his resignation

 After Brüning resigned as chancellor, Centre Party chairman Ludwig Kaas asked Brüning to replace him, but the former chancellor declined and asked Kaas to stay.
 Brüning supported his party's determined opposition to his successor, Franz von Papen.
 He also supported re-establishing a working Reichstag by cooperating with the Nazis, negotiating with Gregor Strasser.

 After Hitler became chancellor on 30 January 1933, Brüning vigorously campaigned against the new government in the March 1933 elections.
 Later that month, he vehemently opposed Hitler's Enabling Act, calling it the "most monstrous resolution ever demanded of a parliament."
 But having received assurances from Hitler that the Centre Party would not be banned, he yielded to party discipline and voted in favour of the bill.
 With the Communist deputies already banned from the Reichstag, only the Social Democrats voted against the act.

 Kaas, a priest, moved to Rome in 1933 to help the Vatican negotiate with Germany.
 So in May 1933 he resigned as party chairman, and Brüning was elected chairman on 6 May.
-Hoping to adapt to the post-Enabling Act order, the party adopted a watered-down version of the leadership principle; pro-Centre papers now declared that the party's members, or "retinue", would fully submit to Brüning.
+Hoping to adapt to the post-Enabling Act order, the party adopted a watered-down version of the Führerprinzip; pro-Centre papers now declared that the party's members, or "retinue", would fully submit to Brüning.
 This only served to buy the party just a few more months of life.
 Prominent members were frequently arrested and beaten, pro-Centre civil servants were fired, and Nazi officials demanded that the party either dissolve or else it would be banned.
 Bowing to the inevitable, Brüning dissolved the Centre Party on 5 July.